Cap-Haïtien: History

 The island was occupied for thousands of years by cultures of indigenous peoples, who had migrated from present-day Central and South America.
 In the 16th century, Spanish explorers in the Caribbean began to colonize Hispaniola.
 They adopted the native Taíno name Guárico for the area that is today known as "Cap‑Haïtien".
 Due to the introduction of new infectious diseases, as well as poor treatment, the indigenous peoples population rapidly declined.

-On the nearby coast Columbus founded his first community in the New World, the short-lived La Navidad.
+On the nearby coast Christopher Columbus founded his first community in the New World, the short-lived La Navidad.
 In 1975, researchers found near Cap‑Haïtien another of the first Spanish towns of Hispaniola: Puerto Real was founded in 1503.
 It was abandoned in 1578, and its ruins were not discovered until late in the twentieth century.

 In 1670 during the French colonial period, Cap-Haïtien, or Cap-Français as the settlement was then known, was founded by a dozen colonists-adventurers under the command of Bertrand d'Ogeron.